Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 green letter club

-Sometimes it crashes.
+Sometimes it blocks.
 For example, I have been looking for someone to interview on the subject of sand for three years.
 It is the second most used material in the world.
 But I can't find anyone.
-I can't find anyone qualified on the subject.
+I can't seem to find anyone qualified on the subject.
 Sand is closely linked to industry.
-This is an opaque subject where there is the presence of mafias (in India, Morocco or Indonesia).
+This is an opaque subject where there is the presence of mafias (in India, Morocco or even Indonesia).

 What is your favorite part of your job?

 A downstream part of my job is to give conferences.
-Communicating about global warming in companies, universities and many other places.
+Communicate about global warming in companies, universities and many other places.

 What I enjoy most is understanding phenomena.
 Then there is also the human part.